iethem/react-native-boilerplate/README.md

 - [Overview](docs/general): A short overview of the included tools
 - [**Commands**](docs/general/commands.md): Getting the most out of this boilerplate
 - [Testing](docs/testing): How to work with the built-in test harness
-- [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.
+- [Your app](docs/js): Supercharging your app with Navigating, Redux, simple asynchronicity helpers, etc.
 - [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.